1) Navigate to courses -> Click on all courses

 Moodle & Canvas

 For the Fall 2021 semester, faculty will still have access to their courses on Moodle as an archive.
-By Spring 2022, this access will likely change.
+By the end of December 2021, we will no longer have access to Moodle LMS.
 We highly suggest that you take the time to export your courses from Moodle into Canvas ASAP (see next question).

 Although not all features and files are compatible from Moodle course into Canvas, the transition of documents and assessments are.
 However, the grading scale and scheme of such documents and assessments may need to be slightly adjusted.